yemiwebby/quiz-mobile-app/README.md

 # quiz-mobile-app

-A simple multiple choice app that will be built using Symfony.
+A simple multiple choice application and API that will be built using Symfony.